On the Stability and Gelfand Property of Symmetric Pairs: Definitions and Notation

-Let $G = \textbf{G}(F)$ be a reductive algebraic group over a local field $F$, and let $\theta$ be an involution of $G$ defined over $F$.
-We consider $G$ and all its subspaces and quotients with their usual topology arising from the topology of $F$, sometimes called \textbf{the $t$-topology}.
-Call $(G, H, \theta)$ a \textbf{symmetric pair}, where $H = G^\theta$ is the group of fixed points $\theta$.
-We will always assume that $\textbf{G}/ \textbf{H}$ is connected in the Zariski topology.
-We shall follow the following notation: for an algebraic group $\textbf{G}$ defined over $F$, the group $G$ will be the $F$-rational points of $\textbf{G}$, where the local field $F$ will always be assumed fixed.
-For an extension $K/F$, we will denote the $K$-rational points of $\textbf{G}$ by the standard notation $\textbf{G}(K)$.
+Let $G = \textbf{G}(F)$ be a reductive algebraic group over a local field $F$, and let $\theta$ be an involution of $G$.
+We consider $G$ and all its subspaces and quotients with their usual topology arising from the topology of $F$, sometimes called the $t$-topology.
+We call the triple $(G, H, \theta)$ where $\theta: G\to G$ is an involution and $H=G^\theta$ a \textbf{symmetric pair} when $\textbf{G}/ \textbf{H}$ is connected in the Zariski topology and $\textbf{G}$ is connected modulo its center.